 The key measurable difference between the trapped-hole diffusion model and the alternative models listed above lies in the temperature dependence of the power-law exponent.
-In the one-dimensional diffusion-annihilation model, the temperature dependence appears in the magnitude of the diffusion coefficient while the power-law exponent of -1/2 is uniquely determined by the geometry.
-In contrast, models that involve thermally-activated processes give rise to temperature-dependent power-law exponents.
-In this paper we present TA spectroscopy of solutions of CdS and CdSe NRs over a range of temperatures from 160 to 294 K. From these data, we extract the temperature dependence of the power-law exponent and provide an experimental method to definitively distinguish between diffusion-limited recombination and stochastic rate theories.
-In concert with the diffusion-limited recombination theory, these experiments inform on the mechanism of the diffusion process, providing measurements of both the electronic coupling between hole trap states and the trapped hole-phonon coupling.
+In the one-dimensional diffusion-annihilation model, the temperature dependence appears in the magnitude of the diffusion coefficient while the power-law exponent of -1/2 is uniquely determined by the geometry.26 In contrast, models that involve thermally-activated processes give rise to temperature-dependent power-law exponents.^{22,25} In this paper we present TA spectroscopy of solutions of CdS and CdSe NRs over a range of temperatures from 160 to 294 K. From these data, we extract the temperature dependence of the power-law exponent and provide an experimental method to definitively distinguish between diffusion-limited recombination and stochastic rate theories.
+In concert with the diffusion process, providing measurements of both the electronic coupling between hole trap states and the trapped hole-phonon coupling.
 At high temperatures and weak electronic coupling, the reorganization energy alone quantifies the strength of the hole-phonon coupling.

-Prior evidence for trapped-hole diffusion comes from TA spectroscopy of nonuniform nanorods of CdS and CdSe at room temperature.
-ORS such NRs consist of narrow-diameter cylindrical "rods" and wide-diameter "bulbs" (Figure 1a,b and Figure S1).
-ORS The rod and bulb morphological features constitute spatially and spectrally distinct electronic states wherein charge carriers in the rod have higher energy than in the bulb due to differences in radial quantum confinement (Figure 1c).
-ORS As described previously in room-temperature TA studies, ORS trapped holes likely diffuse in nanostructures of uniform morphologies as well, but the spatial dynamics of trapped holes are revealed in these nonuniform NRs when holes rapidly trap on the rod surface and electrons dissociate from them and localize in the bulb so that recombination can only occur if the electron and trapped hole reach each other in some way.
+Prior evidence for trapped-hole diffusion comes from TA spectroscopy of nonuniform nanorods of CdS and CdSe at room temperature.10-12 Such NRs consist of narrow-diameter cylindrical "rods" and wide-diameter "bulbs" (Figure 1a,b and Figure S1).^{10,12,27,28} The rod and bulb morphological features constitute spatially and spectrally distinct electronic states wherein charge carriers in the rod have higher energy than in the bulb due to differences in radial quantum confinement (Figure 1c).^{10,12,28} As described previously in room-temperature TA studies,10-12 trapped holes likely diffuse in nanostructures of uniform morphologies as well, but the spatial dynamics of trapped holes are revealed in these nonuniform NRs when holes rapidly trap on the rod surface and electrons dissociate from them and localize in the bulb so that recombination can only occur if the electron and trapped hole reach each other in some way.